Skip to Main Content

 2. Identify the Keywords

-Look at your research statement.
+Look at your research question.
 What are the main words or concepts?
-They will likely be nouns, and can include phrases.
+They will likely be nouns, but they can also include phrases.
 Highlight them.

 List of synonyms for keywords